Are older adults immune to STDs?

 Although the majority of the STDs burden is still undertaken by younger adults, older adults are increasing their part in the global STDs burden.
 Dr. Janet Pregler, director of the Iris Cantor – UCLA Women’s Health Center has noted: “The heaviest burden of STIs is in younger people, and because of that, we haven’t tracked or studied this in older adults effectively at all.”

 The risks seem to be higher in people who take part in same-sex intercourse due to the use of anal and oral routes for intercourse.
 The increase is “more prevalent in men than women, and especially with men having sex with men,” states Dr. Lisa Granville, professor of geriatrics at the Florida State University College of Medicine.
 “But everyone who is older is at increased risk.”

 What could be the reason behind the increased STD rates?

 During the period of the 1960s to 1970s, with the advent of antibiotics people became more carefree regarding sexual activities as the STDs became treatable.
 Additionally, Birth control pills reduced the risk of unwanted pregnancies.
 “Suddenly, we had this period of time where there really weren’t sexually transmitted illnesses that could kill you.
 Certainly, people got herpes and that could be distressing, but in terms of sexually transmitted illness is a life-or-death matter, there was that period of time where it really wasn’t looked at that way,” Pregler said.

 People from that era are the older generations of now, and thus their sexual prowess can be well understood.
-People then were unaware about life-threatening STDs such as HIV and assumed STDs to be syphilis or gonorrhea, which could be treated by a simple course of penicillin then.
-Awareness, STDs testing and education are the keys to aid the older generations in their fight against STDs.
+People then were unaware of life-threatening STDs such as HIV and assumed STDs to be syphilis or gonorrhea, which could be treated by a simple course of penicillin then.
+Awareness, STDs testing, and education are the keys to aid the older generations in their fight against STDs.